 Our multi-modality radiology imaging center is leading the field, with PET and CT scanning including 64-slice CT, high-field MRI, ultrasound, echocardiography, and computed radiography.

-To schedule an appointment at University Medical Imaging, call the University of Arizona Medical Center's Patient Service Center at (520) 694-8888.
+To schedule an appointment at University Medical Imaging, call Banner – University Medical Center's Patient Service Center at (520) 694-5990.

 It’s an unsettling statistic: One in every eight women will develop breast cancer at some point in her life.